Skip to main content

 API reference

-Requests and responses follow the TL schema, which allows you to generate a typed interface for a specific programming language.
+Requests and responses follow the TonLib schema, the formal specification of the API provided by TonLib (TON Library) written in TL (Type Language).
+It allows you to generate a typed interface for a specific programming language.